charliecalvert/CloudNotes/Tips/VirtualBoxVmCrash.md

 ## Two

 There is some chance that it is the GUI that is frozen, and not your instance itself.
-If the instance freezes, try Right Ctrl + F1.
+If the instance freezes, try **Right Ctrl + F1**.
 This make the GUI disappear and the command prompt take its place.
 Log in.
-Try the killwebstorm, killchrome and killchromium aliases from ~/.bash_aliases in the General section.
-Go back to the Gui with Right Ctrl + F7 and see if things are better.
+Try the **killwebstorm**, **killchrome** and **killchromium** aliases from **~/.bash_aliases** in the General section.
+Go back to the Gui with **Right Ctrl + F7** and see if things are better.
 Practice the technique of getting to the command line while it is working so you can see how the system should work.

 ## Three